HR/Crypter/readme.md

 it.
 You should see the a success message to confirm successful import shortly after which you will have to verify the MasterPass for the credentials.

-NOTE: I you do not remember the MasterPass for the credentials then you will not be able to decrypt any files originally encrypted with it.
+NOTE: If you forget the MasterPass for the credentials then you will not be able to decrypt any files originally encrypted with it using Crypter.

 ## Dev